 Medical billing could be an expensive affair for an individual and it is mandatory to have an active health insurance policy.
 The person can get treated by a certified doctor and provide them with their insurance number.
-The medical practitioner is expected to submit his claims to the insurance provider and it is considered as accounts receivables in the medical sector.
+The medical practitioner is expected to submit his claims to the insurance provider and it is considered accounts receivable in the medical sector.

-Commonly known as the Copay, the system allows people to get medical treatment without being burdened by the excessive billing as their insurance company will take care of the costs involved in it.
+Commonly known as the Copay, the system allows people to get medical treatment without being burdened by excessive billing as their insurance company will take care of the costs involved in it.

 Welcome to Jordan’s Office

 Jordan is a doctor who shares his office space with two others, Dr. Kevin and Dr. Geller.
 They treat patients in the same building where Dr. Kevin is an eye-care specialist while Dr. Geller specializes in skin treatment.

 Every day when Jordan walks to work, he finds that his fellow doctors have a much better, more organized workflow while his clerk Ms. Potts finds it difficult to handle everyday tasks.
 When he finally had the chance to catch up with Dr. Kevin, he questioned to know more about his secret to success and learned everything about healthcare workflow management using workflow automation software.

 Healthcare Workflow Management and Benefits

 Jordan went through the everyday processes that take place in his office and understand how workflow software can be used to streamline tasks.

 - Appointments follow-up – An essential phase in every doctor’s office where patients who fix an appointment should be sent reminder messages and calls so that they visit the doctor as planned.